Edith-panda/Edith-panda/README.md

 - 👋 Hi, I’m @Edith-panda
-- 👀 I’m interested in some Machine learning projects, and python projects and want to contribute to opensource projects as well.
+- 👀 I’m interested in Python projects , Machine learning, Cloud computing , C++ problems, Networking.
+- ✨Iam a problem solver  and a Competitive  programmer.
+I like to apply my knowledge to solve real time problems and difficulties in my surroundings.

-- 💞️ I’m looking to collaborate on interesting projects as a  gsoc open source contributor.
+- 💞️ I’m looking to collaborate on Open source
 -

 - 📫 How to reach me **edithpanda05@gmail.com**